Violence against women in the United States: Sexual assault

 Sexual assault differs significantly from other crimes of assault.
 For sexual assault, the severity of the crime has been determined by establishing the victim's moral character, behavior, signs of resistance and verbal expressions of non-consensual participation.
 The crime of battery, another type of assault, is determined by the perpetrators actions and intent.
 The victim's response to this type of assault does not determine whether a crime has taken place or not.
 The victim does not have to demonstrate that they resisted, gave consent or have a history of being punched.
 In addition, the question of assault occurring after consent is given complicates the understanding of violence and injury - even if sex is consensual.
 Changes in the laws regarding some sexual acts may "lead to the glorification of sexual violence".

 Objectification

-A 2015 study by the University of Nebraska found that college women in the United States who were victims of sexual violence or partner violence began to self-objectificate themselves and felt body shame.
+A 2015 study by the University of Nebraska–Lincoln found that college women in the United States who were victims of sexual violence or partner violence began to self-objectificate themselves and felt body shame.
 Native American women have been objectified in popular culture under the stereotype of the "sexy Squaw" as seen by sexy Halloween costumes and other avenues such as fashion shows which use the aesthetic of a sexually promiscuous Indigenous woman.
 Furthermore, Native American women were highly objectified by colonists and often raped as a method of control while establishing the New World.
 Under European law, Native American women became the property of their colonist husbands leading to the literal possession and subsequent objectification of Indigenous women.